-In this age of technical advancement, you'd be hard pushed to find a parent that hasn't got a ready list of apps on their phone for all kinds of parenting emergencies.
-But which apps are actually any good when it comes to settling baby to sleep?
+In this age, you'd be hard pushed to find a parent that hasn't got a ready list of apps on their phone for all kinds of parenting emergencies.
+But which apps actually help when it comes to settling your baby to sleep?

-We've been doing a little research and have come up with a top five.
-So here it is- what makes a good baby sleep app and what parents look for when they download.
-These are our top five baby sleep apps.
+We've been doing a little research and have come up with the top five that parents look for when they download a baby sleep app.

 What does a baby sleep app need to do?

-Unfortunately, no app in the world will get your baby to sleep through the night, so forget that one right now.
-And you'll be lucky if they are a magic cure too.
-If your baby isn't sleeping well, baby sleep apps may help to calm and soothe, but they won't teach her how to fall asleep.
+Unfortunately, no app in the world will get your baby to sleep through the night and they are not a magic cure.
+If your baby isn't sleeping well, baby sleep apps may help to calm and soothe them but they won't teach her how to fall asleep.
 As always, parenting cannot be done remotely and there are some skills that only you can bestow upon your little ones.
-That said, baby sleep apps do have a valuable place in life now and then.
+That said, baby sleep apps do have a valuable place in your life now and then.
 We think a good baby sleep app should:

 - help to settle baby ready for sleep